derhansen/sf_event_mgt/Documentation/ForAdministrators/Configuration/RouteEnhancers/Index.rst

 a `cHash` parameter will be added to the route automatically.

 The extension also extends sys_category with a slug field the same way as ext:news does.
-Please note, that the overwriteDemand/category argument is a string, which can contain *multiple* category UIDs.
+Please note, that the :php:`overwriteDemand/category` argument is a string, which can contain *multiple* category UIDs.
 When you use the overwriteDemand for categories with only *one* category, the example configuration above will work.
-If you pass multipl, comma separated category UIDs to the overwriteDemand/category argument, you have to implement you own routing aspect.
+If you pass multiple, comma separated category UIDs to the :php:`overwriteDemand/category` argument, you have to implement you own routing aspect.